bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 ## Client’s expectations

-The client expects us to actively take part in creating the whole system.
-We are not only “code suppliers”, **we are technical partners offering years of software development experience**.
-Our mobile and web knowledge, and the fact that we have been working on this system since 2013 enables us to evaluate technical and business decisions.
-As a result, when needed, we gladly offer alternative solutions that would benefit the client and end-users.
+The client expected us to actively take part in creating the whole system.
+We were not only “code suppliers”, **we were technical partners offering years of software development experience**.
+Our mobile and web knowledge, and the fact that we hadve been working on this system since 2013 enabled us to evaluate technical and business decisions.
+As a result, when needed, we gladly offered alternative solutions that would benefit the client and end-users.

 ## Challenges and goals

-Just Eat POS system is a product with over 10 years of history.
+Just Eat POS system (prev.
+Practi) was a product with over 10 years of history.
 It was built as a startup solution for a small group of clients with specific needs.
-Now the system is a part of the Just Eat Takeaway's family.
+The system became a part of the Just Eat Takeaway's family.

-Therefore **scalability is the key now**.
-Our teams are in the process of rebuilding some applications to make them more accessible for a growing number of users.
+Therefore **scalability was the key**.
+Our teams took care of rebuilding some applications to make them more accessible for a growing number of users.

 The increasing number of users also means that **Bright Inventions’s team has to actively monitor services, especially metrics such as CPU usage, number of database connections and average response time**.
 The goal is to predict and solve any potential issues before they could affect clients.